 Good News, Bad News

-One example of this trend: Web searches for kombucha for health reasons grew 73% month-over-month, and searches for ingredients like elderberry and rosemary have seen triple-digit increases.
+One example of this trend: Web searches for kombucha for health reasons grew 73% month-over-month, and ingredients like elderberry and rosemary have seen triple-digit increases.
 Amazon has reported vitamin sales in March were up 166% over last year.

 According to research from Imbibe, one of the industry’s leading beverage developers, “Expect greater demand for beverages that support improved immunity, sleep, and stress relief.
 While there was a market for these functional beverages before COVID-19, consumers have a heightened focus on staying healthy right now.”

 Finally, Joan Driggs, vice president of thought leadership and content for IRI, a Chicago market research firm, told Nutritional Outlook that during “the one week ending March 8, 2020, sales growth for overall dietary supplements skyrocketed more than 35%.”